 The experience of piste skiing in Verbier has been much improved over many years - the lifts are better, the slopes have been improved and are less congested, the signs and maps are easier to follow.
 But there remains the question of quantity.
-Drawing on the work of Christoph Schrahe, discussed in our feature article on piste extent, we reckon the local slopes of Verbier amount to less than half the claimed 195km.
+Drawing on the work of Christoph Schrahe, we reckon the local slopes of Verbier amount to less than half the claimed 195km.
 Leaving aside the daunting itinerary runs, an energetic skier could cover these local pistes in a day.

 Yes, Verbier is part of the 4 Valleys network, doubling the piste extent.
 But the 4 Valleys is nothing to get excited about - it's an inconveniently sprawling affair, with lots of tedious links.
 It's not even a continuous piste network - to get out of the Verbier area you must ski a serious mogulled itinerary route or ride a lift down to Tortin.